-Countdown: 7 weeks until Stoic Week 2016 begins.
+Countdown: 2 weeks and 1 days until Stoic Week 2016 begins.

 Last year, over 3,200 people from around the world took part in Stoic Week.
 We collected data from over 2,500 participants, which was published by Tim LeBon in the Stoic Week 2015 Report available online.
 Since it began, Stoic Week has been covered extensively by the media around the world and features heavily in social media discussions and blog posts.
 You can follow Stoic Week and Stoicism Today on Twitter, Facebook, and Google+.
 You can donate an amount of your own choosing to help support Stoic Week, via our PayPal form.